Every non-trivial knot group is fully residually perfect: Fully residual property

 \section{Fully residual property}

 In this section, we present some general results on fully residual property.
-The first one may be well-known, but for safe we give its proof.
+The first one may be well known, but we provide its proof for completeness.
 In the following, let $\mathcal{P}$ be any class of groups.

 \begin{proposition} A group $G$ is fully residually $\mathcal{P}$ if and only if for given finitely many non-trivial elements $g_1, \dots, g_m$ of $G$, there exists an epimorphism $\psi$ from $G$ to some group in $\mathcal{P}$ such that $\psi(g_i) \ne 1$ for $1 \le i \le n$. \end{proposition}